Mclaren Vale Red Wines

-A Beginner's Guide to GSM Wine Blend: Grenache, Shiraz & Mataro Explained
+A Beginner's Guide To Gsm Wine Blend: Grenache, Shiraz & Mataro Explained

-GSM blends represent one of Australia's most exciting wine styles, combining three complementary grape varieties to create complex, food-friendly wines.
+GSM Wine blends represent one of Australia's most exciting wine styles, combining three complementary grape varieties to create complex, food-friendly wines.
 The acronym stands for Grenache, Shiraz, and Mataro (also known as Mourvèdre), each bringing unique characteristics to the final blend.

 What Makes GSM Wine Blend Special?